 Leftover roast chicken or turkey is ideal for a simple pozole verde de pollo.
 This is especially true if you use the chicken or turkey carcass to make 2-day broth in the crockpot, as I’ve done with Crockpot Turkey Stock and Slow-Cooker Rotisserie Chicken Pho Ga (with the pho, omit the lemongrass, mushrooms, kaffir leaves, ginger, and all of the spices that give the broth an Asian flavor).

 I prefer to cube the meat into bite-sized pieces, but shredding it is truer to the authentic dish.

 The pozole in green chile chicken pozole

 Authentic pozole recipes usually involve dried pozole corn, which you rehydrate overnight.
 When I’ve tried doing that, they never seem to come out quite right (still too tough or chewy).
 So I opt for canned pozole corn (a.k.a., white hominy).
-My favorite right now is Juanita’s (affiliate link): to me, it has a really nice texture.
+My favorite right now is Juanita’s: it has a really nice texture, in my opinion.

 Seasonings for green chile chicken pozole

 I add cumin seeds to the pozole: they soften up while the soup simmers, and the occasional pop of cumin flavor is amazing.
 I add a bay leaf to the simmering soup and remove it later.
 Mexican oregano is a must (if you can’t find it, just use whatever kind of oregano you have on hand).

 I think the garnishes are my favorite part of pozole verde de pollo.
 It takes some doing to chop, slice, and shred all of the garnishes, but you can do some meal-prep in advance and refrigerate the garnishes on a foil-wrapped platter.
 My favorite garnishes are:

 - shredded lettuce